zapman449/nitro/README.md

 4. Use JSON files for configuration
 5. Understand Netscaler HA configs, and only speak with the primary.
 Should work with stand-alone servers too.
+6. Scripts that change state of the Netscaler autosave the config so you don't have to.

 ## Known limitations:

 1. Currently there's no trivial way for a single server to exist in multiple groups.
 This needs to be resolved soon.
+2. It would be nice to query the Netscaler and build a group's JSON file from current state.

 ## USAGE:

+Note: Documentation/specification for the two JSON files is further down the doc

 #### add-one-member.py AND remove-one-member.py
 Adds or removes one member from a given group.
 Example: Add system-name with IP of 11.22.33.44 to the group defined in group.json